A New Look and Convergence Rate of Federated Multi-Task Learning with Laplacian Regularization: Federated Multi-Task Learning: Algorithms

-In this section, we propose an algorithm \OurAlg , presented in Algorithm~\ref{alg:2SSGD}, to solve \eqref{mainP:FMTL} in a communication-centralized mode by using an entity graph to capture the structures of clients' models (as shown in Figure~\ref{fig:graph}(b))\footnote{In an entity graph, each vertex is a value of an entity (e.g., a person) and an edge (e.g., friendship) between two entities exists if these entities are perceived to be similar \cite{tuck19arXiv}.}.
-First, the server uniformly samples a subset of clients $\SSS^{(t)}$ and sends the latest update of local model $w_k$ to each client $k, \forall k\in\SSS^{(t)}$.
-Then, after $R$ local update steps are performed, the server receives the latest local update from the sampled clients to perform model regularizing for each local model.
+In this section, we propose an algorithm \OurAlg, which is presented in Algorithm~\ref{alg:2SSGD}, to solve the formulated FL problem \eqref{mainP:FMTL} under the communication-centralized scheme.
+Here, we use an entity graph to capture the relationships among the models of clients as shown in Figure~\ref{fig:graph}(b).\footnote{In an entity graph, each vertex is a value of an entity (e.g., a person) and an edge (e.g., friendship) between two entities exists if these entities are perceived to be similar \cite{tuck19arXiv}.} First, the server uniformly samples a subset of clients $\SSS^{(t)}$ and sends the latest update of local model $w_k$ to each client $k, \forall k\in\SSS^{(t)}$.
+Then, after $R$ local update steps are performed, the server receives the latest local update from the sampled clients to perform model regularization for each local model.

-We note that \OurAlg has a key difference compared to the conventional FL (e.g., FedAvg \cite{mcmahan17}) and the personalized FL algorithms (e.g., pFedMe \cite{canh20NIPS} and Per-FedAvg \cite{fallah20arXiv}).
-Instead of updating the personalized models only at the client using a global model from the server, \OurAlg updates each local model at both client and server sides without the global model.
+Note that in the entity graph, the models of clients are only related to other models but not to any server model, as in the star graph of the conventional FL and personalized FL.
+Therefore, \OurAlg has a key difference compared to the conventional FL algorithms (e.g., FedAvg \cite{mcmahan17}) and the personalized FL algorithms (e.g., pFedMe \cite{canh20NIPS}, and Per-FedAvg \cite{fallah20arXiv}).
+Instead of updating the personalized models only at the clients using a global model from the server, \OurAlg directly updates each local model at both client and server sides without building a global model.

 Specifically, as shown in Figure~\ref{fig:updatesteps}, in each communication round, each client $k\in\SSS^{(t)}$ copies its current local model received from the server: $w_{k,0}^{(t)}=w_k^{(t)}$, and perform $R$ local updates of the form:

 where $\mu$ is the local step-size.
 Then server receives $\{w_{k,R}^{(t)}\}$ from sampled clients $k\in\SSS^{(t)}$, and updates

 for any non-sampled client $k\notin\SSS^{(t)}$.
 Finally, the server performs its regularization update for any sampled client $k\in\SSS^{(t)}$ as